Genital and urinary diseases

 What is the role of biobanks?

-Biobanks (also known as biological resource centers) are entities responsible for the management of biological samples and their associated data.
+Biobanks (also known as biological resource centers) are entities responsible for the management of human biological samples specimen and their associated data.
 These structures can collect and preserve biological samples of urinary and reproductive system of patients in the form of samples inventory.

 Urogenital disorders affect the reproductive and urinary systems (urogenital system).
 Some are chronic and others temporary.
 They may vary in severity and affect women and men differently.